arduino/docs-content/content/arduino-cloud/06.features/08.manual-device/manual-devices.md

 To install MicroPython, you can check out the [Installation Guide](/micropython/basics/board-installation#giga-r1-wifi).
 The installation process is the same for both boards as they are based on the same MCU (STM32H7).

-To connect with MicroPython, you will need to have a manual device created in the IoT Cloud.
+To connect with MicroPython, you will need to have a manual device created in the Arduino Cloud.
 When you create it, you will receive a **Device ID** and a **Secret Key**.

 ### MicroPython Example